edelkas/gifenc/README.md

 A pure Ruby library with no external dependencies that allows to encode, decode and edit GIFs.
 Its main goals are to:

 * Support the full GIF [specification](https://www.w3.org/Graphics/GIF/spec-gif89a.txt) for both encoding and decoding.
-* Have a decent suite of editing functionalities, so that the need for external tools is eluded as much as possible.
+* Have a decent suite of editing functionalities, so that the need for external tools is avoided as much as possible.
 * Have a succint and comfortable syntax to use.

 Currently, the specs are almost fully supported for encoding.
 Decoding is not yet available, and the editing methods are very limited.